xingyuuchen/unixtar/README.md

 ```
 to generate protobuf c++ files, see `NetSceneHelloSvr.cc` for instance.

+### WebSocket long-link
+Although Http protocol can maintain long links, it does not provide the server with the ability to actively push messages to the client.
+Use `WebSocket` to fill this gap.

 ## ✨ Example Project
 [Plant-Recognition-Server](https://github.com/xingyuuchen/object-identify-SVR.git) is a web-server project, under the hood it is `unixtar` provides basic http network capability.